adelbke/tailwind-dropdown-vue/readme.md

 ```
 ### Component Reference

-* btn-text: contains the button's text
-* btn-class: contains the button's class
 * menu-class: the "menu" slot wrapper classes
-* to: the vue-router link that the dropdown button leads to (*this will only work with the hover attribute*)

-* href: an alternative to the "to" attribute if the link isn't a vue-router link
 * hover:the presence of this attribute changes the button's behavior to display the dropdown menu when hovering over the button
+* left: align the dropdown menu to the left
+* right: align the dropdown menu to the right